scaleoutsystems/tee-gc/README.md

-# Gramine Shielded Containers for FEDn compoments
+# Gramine Containers for FEDn